stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ### Step 7: Link to Your GitHub Repository

+We need to later on also upload our data to github.
+I do prefere the ssh encrypted documentation over the html, but this includes more steps so here we focus on the HTML way.

 Copy the URL of your new GitHub repository (found on the repository page) and link it to your local repository:

 ```bash